LuLi0077/AI/README.md

 ### Dog_Breed_Classifier
 build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

+### Time_Series_Prediction_and_Text_Generation
+build RNNs that can generate sequences based on input data - with a focus on two applications: With the first we'll use real market data in order to predict future Apple stock prices using an RNN model.
+The second one will be trained on Sir Arthur Conan Doyle's classic novel Sherlock Holmes and will generate wacky sentences based on it that may - or may not - become the next great Sherlock Holmes novel!

 ### Alexa_History_Skill
 build a fully functional skill for [Amazon’s Alexa](https://developer.amazon.com/alexa) that provides year-dated facts from AI History use the [Alexa Skills Kit (ASK)](https://developer.amazon.com/alexa-skills-kit) - a current state of the art API for building voice systems.